Switching from network-level to account-level tracking

 - Decide per site/brand which ID to use going forward

-- Use a different Account ID per brand (the Account ID of the relevant Taboola account).
+- For completely different websites/brands, it usually makes more sense to use a different Account ID per brand (the Account ID of the relevant Taboola account).

-- For one site used by several accounts (e.g., country-based accounts pointing to the same domain), a Network Account ID can still be the right solution.
+- For one site used by several accounts (e.g., country-based accounts pointing to the same domain), a Network ID can still be the right solution.

 - Implement the new Account IDs